Rahman2600/simon/NOTES.md

 * First wrote helper functions I'd need e.g. for enabling the noteboxes or playing a note
 * Focused on making the game run once at first then I made a game loop.
-* Manually tested the code by playing the game trying to make sure every path through the code works which helped me catch a few bugs like game not restarting if you lost di
+* Manually tested the code by playing the game trying to make sure every path through the code works which helped me catch a few bugs like game not restarting if you lost.

 ## What resources I used